 - Listen to the recording to catch important details you missed in your notes.

 - Indicate where there are gaps in the information.
-You might be able to fill these in yourself if you have reference sources.
+You might be able to fill these in yourself if you have reference sources or access to others who are competent.
 Or place these in your question list for the SME (see below).

 - Through the design and development process, collect all of your SME questions in one place.
 Then email or set up a call when you’ve accumulated a good number of them.
 This minimizes the number of times you disturb your SME.